 The "Bolter-Stall Defend the Defender Act" amends Idaho Code Sections 18-915 and 18-4004 to introduce stricter penalties for crimes committed against certain personnel, particularly peace officers.
 Under the amended Section 18-915, a new provision specifies that any crime against a peace officer will result in a mandatory fixed term of imprisonment of fifteen years, with a possible maximum term of life.
 This replaces the previous language regarding battery with intent to commit a serious felony.
 Additionally, the bill clarifies that if a crime is committed against a justice, judge, or other specified personnel while they are performing their duties, the offense will be classified as a felony punishable by up to five years in prison, served consecutively to any other sentences.

 Furthermore, Section 18-4004 is amended to impose a minimum confinement period of thirty-five years for individuals convicted of murdering a peace officer, which is a significant increase from the previous minimum of ten years for other murder convictions.
-The act declares an emergency, making it effective on July 1, 2025.
-Overall, the bill aims to enhance protections for law enforcement and related personnel by imposing harsher penalties for crimes against them.
+This change reflects a heightened emphasis on protecting law enforcement personnel and ensuring that severe penalties are in place for those who commit violent acts against them.
+The act is set to take effect on July 1, 2025, following the declaration of an emergency.